Nike Track & Field and Cross Country Camps at The College at Brockport

 Track and Field Camp:

-Campers can choose from all disciplines: throws (shot put, weight, hammer, discus, javelin) sprints, hurdles, middle distance (including steeplechase), and jumps (high jump, long jump, triple jump, pole vault).
-Note: For liability reasons, pole vaulters must bring their own poles.
+Campers can choose from all disciplines: throws (shot put, weight, hammer, discus, javelin) sprints, hurdles, middle distance (including steeplechase), and jumps (high jump, long jump, triple jump).
 During each training session, campers select an event of their choice for specialization.
 Each group is assigned an experienced event coach for specialized training and individual attention.

 • Middle Distance (Including Steeplechase)